AliceQingyangWang/weightPolarityExpr/README.md

-# Why do networks need negative weights?
+# Polarity is all you need to learn and transfer faster

 This repository is the official implementation of "Polarity is all you need to learn and transfer faster".